sans-blue-team/sec555-mdwiki-v1/docs/Labs/555_5/sigma/sigma_leadership.md

 ### Review alert capabilities based on active rules

 To often organizations will excel in having the needed visibility to detect threats but do not have the appropriate rules to actually alert when a threat is present.
-Lets review what type of detection capabilities we can gain from adding in Windows SIGMA rules for alerting.
+Let us review what type of detection capabilities we can gain from adding in Windows SIGMA rules for alerting.

 Click on the **+** sign next to the Windows-Sysmon tab.